Introduction

 Risk Factors

-• Several factors contribute to the occurrence of botulism in animals, including Ingestion of contaminated feed or water: Spoiled silage, moldy hay, or water sources containing decomposing organic matter can harbor botulinum spores, leading to botulism in animals.
+- Several factors contribute to the occurrence of botulism, including the Ingestion of contaminated feed or water.
+Spoiled silage, moldy hay, or water sources containing decomposing organic matter can harbor botulinum spores, leading to botulism in animals.
 Carcass contamination: The presence of dead animals in pastures or feed increases the risk of toxin production and ingestion, leading to botulism in animals.
 Nutritional deficiencies: Phosphorus deficiency in cattle, for example, can lead to pica (abnormal eating behaviors), increasing the likelihood of consuming contaminated material and developing botulism in animals.
-Soil ingestion: Some animals ingest soil while grazing, which can contain C. botulinum spores, leading to infection under favorable conditions, and causing botulism in animals.
+Soil ingestion: Some animals ingest soil while grazing, which can contain C. botulinum spores, leading to infection under favorable conditions and causing botulism.

 Pathogenesis